Army Combat Boot

 The Army Combat Boot is the primary issue combat boot of the United States Army since 2002, intended for use in conjunction with the Army Combat Uniform.
+In 2015, the Army changed the color for the combat boot to a coyote brown color.

-Variants
+Variants in USA Army

 There are two variants for different climates.
 Both variants are tan-colored, with a moisture-resistant, rough-side-out cattlehide leather and nylon duck cloth upper.
 The sole consists of a shock-absorbing direct attach poly-ether polyurethane midsole, with an abrasion-resistant, slip-resistant rubber outsole.
 It has a combination eyelet and speed-lace lacing system.